 The state of Florida, like any other state, has certain jurisdictions for courts over cases.
 Jurisdiction in the law is the authority of the courts to try cases on legal matters within a specific area and over certain kinds or types of legal cases.
 In this case, jurisdiction pertains to family law and the dissolution of marriage.
 There is an acronym used in family law in Florida over what courts have to deal with in the dissolution of marriage.
-It spells out PEACE, and stands for parenting, equitable distribution, alimony, child support, and everything else- like different attorney fees, etc. Jurisdiction over divorce or separation is very dependent upon residency and certain factors that must be established in order for a court to try the case.
+It spells out PEACE and stands for parenting, equitable distribution, alimony, child support, and everything else- like different attorney fees, etc. Jurisdiction over divorce or separation is very dependent upon residency and certain factors that must be established in order for a court to try the case.

-Residency is an important determining factor over whether or not a court has jurisdiction to rule over a case concerning to the dissolution of marriage.
+Residency is an important determining factor over whether or not a court has jurisdiction to rule over a case concerning the dissolution of marriage.
 According to the Florida Statute §61.021: “To obtain a dissolution of marriage, one of the parties to the marriage must reside 6 months in the state before the filing of the petition.”
 (Fla.
 Stat. §61.021).
-Therefore, Florida courts have the jurisdiction over cases depending on whether or not a six-month residency is established and proven.
+Therefore, Florida courts have jurisdiction over cases depending on whether or not a six-month residency is established and proven.
 There have been many cases in which courts have made errors trying cases that they are not supposed to have authority over.
 In the cases of Scudder v.
 Scudder, and Rudel v.
 Rudel, the lower courts that ruled over these cases did not have the jurisdiction to allow the cases for the dissolution of marriage to proceed.

 Jurisdiction and Residency Court Cases

 Scudder v.
 Scudder, 228 So.
 3d 703 (Fla.
 Dist.
 Ct.
 App.
 2017) was a case in which the court granted the husband’s motion to help impose a parenting plan after their divorce was official.
-According to the former Mrs. Scudder there was no evidence that the family ever had an established residence in the state of Florida, so the court had no authority over their marital dissolution judgement.
+According to the former Mrs. Scudder, there was no evidence that the family ever had an established residence in the state of Florida, so the court had no authority over their marital dissolution judgment.

 However, the Collier County circuit court continued proceeding with the husband’s motion for a parenting plan.
 This case was later reversed and remanded because the circuit court denied the wife’s petition without holding an evidentiary hearing.
 This court also had no jurisdiction to adjudicate any part of this family’s divorce due to the fact that there was little to no evidence of either the husband or wife’s residence in Florida.